xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 ## 21. Some unsolved problems

-# CHAPTER 4 ARISTOTLE'S SYSTEM IN SYMBOLIC FORM
+# CHAPTER IV ARISTOTLE'S SYSTEM IN SYMBOLIC FORM

+# CHAPTER V THE PROBLEM OF DECISION

+# CHAPTER VI ARISTOTLE'S MODAL LOGIC OF PROPOSITIONS

+# CHAPTER VII THE SYSTEM OF MODAL LOGIC

+# CHAPTER VIII ARISTOTLE'S MODAL SYLLOGISTIC